martin-t/rec-wars/README.md

     - fix npm
         - https://stackoverflow.com/questions/16151018/npm-throws-error-without-sudo/24404451#24404451
         - prefix path or it uses old debian npm which breaks everything
-    - build with `wasm-pack build --target web` or it gives a mime type error
+    - build with `wasm-pack build --target web --dev` or it gives a mime type error

 The Original Game
 -----------------